maverickspectacle/database/pages/psychology.md

 Anomaly (2018) defended the concept of eugenics or genetic enhancement and advocated for numerous "eugenic" policy proposals.
 Policy proposals include free contraception, genetic education and counseling, and incentives and penalties<ref>https://link.springer.com/article/10.1007/s40592-018-0081-2</ref>.
 Jonathan Anomaly believes that states should apply as little coercion as possible to facilitate the emergence of future people with desirable traits.

+## Altruism and Ethics

+Humans routinely help others to achieve their goals, even when the helper receives no immediate benefit and the person helped is a stranger.
+Such altruistic behaviors exist in human children as young as 18 months in age and also exist in chimpanzees although with less robust skills and motivations<ref>https://pubmed.ncbi.nlm.nih.gov/16513986/</ref>.

+## —————————————————————RESEARCHTOADD—————————————————————

 ## MAOA Gene

 The 2-repeat allele of the MAOA gene is carried by 0.1% of caucasian males and 5.2% of African-American males.
 African-American males who carried the 2-repeat allele are significantly more likely to be arrested and incarcerated, are more anti-social, and have higher involvement in violent behaviors over the life course<ref>https://lesacreduprintemps19.files.wordpress.com/2012/12/exploring-the-association-between-the-2-repeat-allele-of-the-maoa-gene.pdf</ref>.
 A similar analysis could not be done for caucasians due to its rarity amongst caucasians.

-## Altruism and Ethics

-Humans routinely help others to achieve their goals, even when the helper receives no immediate benefit and the person helped is a stranger.
-Such altruistic behaviors exist in human children as young as 18 months in age and also exist in chimpanzees although with less robust skills and motivations<ref>https://pubmed.ncbi.nlm.nih.gov/16513986/</ref>.

 ## Biorealism